Here are the top trends in the mobile UX industry. Without further ado, here’s our count-down to #1.

 DesignCaffeine is currently under NDA with a leader in in-car mobile experiences, and I can’t wait for the huge changes are that are coming.
 Mashable offers a glimpse with this article which describes ‘Minority Report’-style gesture interface in the Volkswagen concept car.

-2015 will be the year when in-car experiences will come full circle, with unprecedented customization, entertainment, as well as the navigation and communication services, new pointer devices and hands-free operation.
+This will be the decade when in-car experiences will come full circle, with unprecedented customization, entertainment, as well as the navigation and communication services, new pointer devices and hands-free operation.

 #2 Think UX Hasn’t Changed Much?
 Think Again.

-Can you afford to keep up with all the mobile changes that are coming in 2015 and beyond?
+Can you afford to keep up with all the mobile changes?
 Can you afford not to?
 Fortunately, now you don’t have to choose.
 With Lean Agile approaches, the cost of mobile innovation drops dramatically.
 Using Lean design principles you can create low-cost experiments to quickly test viability of your mobile designs with real customers.

 More and more of our Fortune 500 clients are adopting Lean, rapid prototyping mobile design approaches centered on potential customers.
-The companies that will emerge as mobile leaders in 2015 are now reaping the rewards of decreased costs of exploring multiple potential solutions, while driving unprecedented pace of innovation and enjoying the confidence in mobile development investment that comes with going Lean.
+The companies that will emerge as mobile leaders in this decade are now reaping the rewards of decreased costs of exploring multiple potential solutions while driving the unprecedented pace of innovation and enjoying the confidence in mobile development investment that comes with going Lean.

-I see Lean mobile design as such a major trend in 2015 – 2018, I invested 6 months to write a complete book about the Lean Agile mobile design process.
-I call it The $1 Prototype: A Modern Approach to Mobile UX Design and Rapid Innovation for Material Design, iOS8, and RWD, and it is now available on Amazon.com where it got 7 reviews, most of them 5 stars.
+I see Lean mobile design as such a major trend in this decade, I invested 6 months to write a complete book about the Lean UX Agile mobile design process.
+I call it The $1 Prototype: A Modern Approach to Mobile UX Design and Rapid Innovation for Material Design, iOS8, and RWD, and it is now available on Amazon.com where it got 16 reviews, most of them 5 stars.

 In fact, I’d say:

-You simply can’t afford NOT to Go Lean in 2015!
+You simply can’t afford NOT to Go Lean!

 #1 The Happy Path: Google Material Design